zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/_index.md

 description: >
     Enter the description for the learning path here.
-# One sentance, is a quick summary of this learning path, viewable when searching through all learning paths.
+# One sentence, is a quick summary of this learning path, viewable when searching through all learning paths.

 minutes_to_complete: 20
 # Always measured in minutes.
 Should be an integer, to complete the learning path (not just read it).